Fight the Flu

 • people who provide essential community services

-• people who are travelling during influenza season 4
+• people who are travelling during the flu season

 Certain flu vaccines are government-funded for eligible people under the National Immunisation Program and state based free flu programs.